aquarium salt vs epsom salt

 Aquarium salt is specifically designed for use in freshwater aquariums, while Epsom salt can increase the hardness and adjust pH level, thus good for aquarium plants.

-Aquarium salt is also generally more expensive than Epsom salt.
-While both products have their benefits, it is essential to choose the right one for your needs to get the most out of it.
+While both Aquarium salt vs Epsom salt have their benefits, it is essential to choose the right one for your needs to get the most out of it.